hezhangsprinter/DCPDN/README.md

 Since the proposed methods using hdf5 file to load the training samples, the generate_testsample.py help you to creat the testing or training sample yourself.

 ## Extension
 The proposed transmission net has demonstrated it effectiveness in multiple appplcaitions such as segmentation. crowd counting, face reconstruction from sparse sample and image synthesis.

-It has also been asked by other researchers and been used for participating the [NTIRE-2018](http://www.vision.ee.ethz.ch/en/ntire18/) dehazing challenge and the proposed netowrk has demonstrated effectivenss from the performance in leaderboard.
+It has also been asked by other researchers and used for participating the [NTIRE-2018](http://www.vision.ee.ethz.ch/en/ntire18/) dehazing challenge and the proposed netowrk has demonstrated effectivenss from the performance in leaderboard.

 ## Acknowledgments